TheSocialCode/CopyPaste.me/README.md

 #### Step 2 - Start the server

-In your root directory, start the server script using it's default config:
+In your root directory, start the server script using its default config:

 ```
 node app/server/CopyPaste.server.js
 ```

-Or for instance, if you are on a local environment withou SSL and without MongoDB authentication, run:
+Or for instance, if you are on a local environment without SSL and without MongoDB authentication, run:

 ```
 node app/server/CopyPaste.server.js https=false mongoauthenticate=false